 1. Preheat oven to 375 degrees F and butter a 9″ loaf pan.
 Cut a piece of parchment to fit in the base of the pan, add the piece of parchment to the greased loaf pan and then butter the parchment.

-2. Using a serrated knife, finely chop the chocolate and add to a double-boiler (or heat-proof bowl over a pot of barely simmering water with the bottom not touching the water), stirring to combine with a wooden spoon.
-When the chocolate has melted, use an oven mitt to take the bowl of chocolate off of the heat source and add the sugar.
+2. Using a serrated knife, finely chop the chocolate and add to a double-boiler (or heat-proof bowl over a pot of barely simmering water with the bottom not touching the water) with butter, stirring to combine with a wooden spoon.
+When the chocolate and butter has melted, use an oven mitt to take the bowl of chocolate off of the heat source and add the sugar.
 Stir well and set aside to cool for a few minutes to cool.
 Add eggs, one at a time, mixing well after each addition.
 Add flour and mix.
 The batter should be shiny and smooth.

 3. Pour the batter into the prepared loaf pan and bake for 25-35 minutes.
 The top should be crackly and edges set while the center should jiggle only slightly.
 It will be very jiggly before the 25 minute mark.
 Set a timer for 25 minutes and check every few minutes.
 Mine was in for about 30-35 minutes because I wanted to make sure it was properly baked in the center and account for the thickness from using the loaf pan.